 In cases where the student shows obvious signs of mental distress in the studio, for example, alcohol on breath or frequent absences, instructors will inform the program director immediately.
-If the student's behavior in the studio is immediately serious: obvious signs of depression, emotional instability, frequent and prolonged absences (one week or more) and/or performs actions that put him or other students in harm's way, the program director will inform Daniel Graves immediately.
-Daniel will meet with the student to assess what future action should be taken.
+If the student's behavior in the studio is immediately serious: obvious signs of depression, emotional instability, frequent and prolonged absences (one week or more) and/or performs actions that put him or other students in harm's way, the program director or principal faculty will inform the Director immediately.
+The Director will meet with the student to assess what future action should be taken.
 This could include: giving the student a second chance to get control of the situation, letting the student go immediately, or calling the student's emergency contact.

-If a student must be absent from class for more than two days for whatever reason, he must inform the office via email.
-If a student goes missing, that is, is absent for more than two weeks, Daniel will try to make contact.
-If this is not possible, they will inform his emergency contact.
+If a student must be absent from class for more than two days for whatever reason, they must inform the office via email.
+If a student goes missing, that is, is absent for more than two weeks, the Director will try to make contact.
+If this is not possible, the office will inform the student's emergency contact.

-The Academic Director may impose an emergency suspension when in his or her judgment, such action appears necessary (a) for reasons relating to a student's physical or emotional safety and well-being or the safety and well-being of a member of the Academy or its property; or (b) to deal with a continuing disturbance or a forcible interference by students with any Academy activity.
+The Director may impose an emergency suspension when in their judgment, such action appears necessary (a) for reasons relating to a student's physical or emotional safety and well-being or the safety and well-being of a member of the Academy or its property; or (b) to deal with a continuing disturbance or a forcible interference by students with any Academy activity.

-Students have the right to meet with the Academic Director after receiving a reprimand to address the grounds for probation, suspension and/or expulsion.
+Students have the right to meet with the Director after receiving a reprimand to address the grounds for probation, suspension and/or expulsion.
 Upon expulsion the student will not be entitled to a refund of tuition or fees already paid, and will turn in keys and vacate the premises immediately.

 Students may appeal a judgment in writing to the Registrar or Office Manager within one week.
 At that time, a committee will be formed composed of one principal instructor, one student assistant and the Registrar who the student may turn to for support.
-It will review the action and make a recommendation to the Academic Director for a final decision.
+It will review the action and make a recommendation to the Director for a final decision.